gillarkod/panopuppet/README.md

 and use those rules to lock down an active directory group to one or more PuppetDB Queries.

 Users that have a rule will then only be able to see nodes that match the rule you created.

+PanoPuppet enables you to control and delegate the information in PuppetDB to the users who need it.

 # Some random info and tips...
 Since this django app can use LDAP/AD Authentication it can be a bit tricky